Sci-Fi-Fantasy-Alliance/Standard-Operating-Procedures/02 - References/05 - Updating the site.md

 ## Triggering the update

-The site is updated through the use of a GitHub action that triggers on a push to the `main` brach with a tag starting with `v1.` This is a way of versioning the site and should follow the [Semantic Versioning](https://semver.org/) standard.
+The site is updated through the use of a GitHub action that triggers on a push to the `main` brach with a tag that looks like `v1.0.0` This is a way of versioning the site and should follow the [Semantic Versioning](https://semver.org/) standard.
 This will trigger the action to run and update the site.

 ## Updating the SOP folder